 Pros of Rubber Flooring

 - Easy to install: Whether you choose tiles, rolls, or mats, you can install rubber flooring in your home gym without the help of an installation professional.
 Just make sure you have some friends to help if you choose rubber rolls because they get pretty heavy.

 - Best shock absorption: For tough workouts and heavy weights, rubber gym flooring will absorb the shock, keeping your joints and subfloor safe and sound.

 - Easy to clean: Just vacuum or use a damp mop when necessary.

-- Antimicrobial.
-That’s a fancy way to say you won’t see weird things growing in your floor.
+- Antimicrobial: That’s a fancy way to say you won’t see weird things growing on your floor.

 - Water-resistant: Sweat your heart out and create your home gym on any level, including your basement.
 Rubber isn’t particular.

-- Excellent sound absorption.
-Drop those weights, pound away on the treadmill – rubber will help absorb the sound and keep your neighbors from hating you.
+- Excellent sound absorption: Drop those weights and pound away on the treadmill – rubber will help absorb the sound and keep your neighbors from hating you.

 Cons of Rubber Gym Flooring

-- Weight.
-With superhuman durability comes a pretty bulky floor that weighs quite a bit.
-If you choose rolled rubber gym flooring, you’ll definitely want to enlist the help of fit friends to help with installation.
+- Weight: With all that durability comes a pretty bulky floor that weighs quite a bit.
+If you choose rolled rubber gym flooring, you’ll want to enlist the help of friends to help with installation.

 - Little temperature insulation: Rubber is a bad insulator against temperature transmission.
 When you use rubber on cold basement subfloors, the rubber will still feel cold to the touch.
-However, rubber does work well over heated flooring systems.
+However, rubber works well over heated flooring systems.

-- Price.
-Some rubber home gym flooring options to get pretty pricey.
+- Price: Some rubber home gym flooring options to get pretty pricey.
 Although it may not always be the cheapest option, it does typically provide the best value.
-And you really can get a pretty darn affordable rubber gym floor.

 Rubber Gym Flooring Installation

 Rubber gym flooring is super easy to install on your own or with a little help from your friends.
 You have a few options when it comes to installation methods.